Occupational therapy can help if an illness, injury or disability has made it difficult for you, an adult or a child you know to manage daily life.

 Occupational therapy focuses on self-care, gross- and fine-motor skills, visual motor and perceptual skills, cognitive deficits and pain management.
-OTs specialize in helping you resume your daily activities and increase your independence.
+Occupational therapists specialize in helping you resume your daily activities and increase your independence.

 - daily living tasks include dressing, feeding, cooking and laundry